radimurban/opt_methods_project/README.md

 # The (Micro) Genetic Algorithm - generally and specifically

-> In this folder, we implement the (Micro) Genetic Algorithm and use this implementation as basis to solve three various problems.
+> This repo serves as an appendinx to a project report for an ETH course: Optimization Methods for Engineers.

 The genetic algorithm is a method for solving optimization problems that is based on natural selection.
 The genetic algorithm repeatedly improves a _population_ of _individuals_.
 At each iteration, the GA selects parents from the current population of individuals (_ranking_), which then produce